Historically, Why is Investing in Residential Property Considered a Good Investment: Capital Gains, Baby!

 1. Q: What makes residential property an excellent long-term investment historically?

-A: Historically, residential property has been considered a good investment due to its stability, potential for appreciation, and ability to generate passive income through rental payments.
+A: Residential property has historically been considered a good investment due to its stability, potential for appreciation, and ability to generate passive income through rental payments.
 Real estate has proven to be a reliable store of value over time, often outpacing inflation and providing a hedge against economic uncertainty.

 2. Q: How can investing in residential property help build wealth over time?